 The City is not directly involved in the planning and development of public housing in the City.
 Based on the current policy direction of HUD, no new public housing will be developed.
-However, the City works closely with MCHADC, developer arm of HACM to create affordable housing in the community.
+However, the City works closely with MC HACM to create affordable housing in the community.

-Actions to encourage public housing residents to become more involved in management and participate in homeownership
+Actions to encourage public housing residents to become more involved in management and participate in homeownership other options to clients that successfully complete the five-year program.

-HACM's Family Self-Sufficiency (FSS) program is designed to help families with an HCV establish a savings account and find stable employment.
-FSS is a Federal Government program that offers the opportunity of homeownership and other options to clients that successfully complete the five-year program.
 Programs and services through FSS may include career counseling, job training, credit counseling and homeownership preparation.
 The program helps prepare residents for HACM's Homeownership Program, allowing first-time homebuyers to use their HCV to help with monthly homeownership expenses.